ZYJLiu/solana-fork/docs/src/developing/gaming/nfts-in-games.md

 ## How to create an NFT collection

-NFTs on Solana mostly follow the Metaplex standart.
+NFTs on Solana mostly follow the Metaplex standard.
 The most common way to create an NFT collection is to create a candy machine which lets the user mint predefined pairs of meta data and images.

 [Metaplex Docs](https://docs.metaplex.com/)<br />
 [Setup a candy machine step by step](https://youtu.be/0KHv1dMV8zU)<br />